nefarius/AirBender/README.md

 # AirBender
 Windows Bluetooth Host Driver for Sony DualShock Controllers

+---

-This project was a research and testbed for getting familiar with the [UMDF](https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/getting-started-with-umdf-version-2) and an attempt of porting over the Bluetooth host stack from the C#-implementation used in [ScpToolkit](https://github.com/nefarius/ScpToolkit) to a native C Windows user-mode driver.
+This was a research project and testbed for getting familiar with the [UMDF](https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/getting-started-with-umdf-version-2) and an attempt of porting over the Bluetooth host stack from the C#-implementation used in [ScpToolkit](https://github.com/nefarius/ScpToolkit) to a native C Windows user-mode driver.
 It has been discontinued [in favour of better solutions](https://forums.vigem.org/topic/242/bluetooth-filter-driver-for-ds3-compatibility-research-notes).
 The code will stay up for anyone to use as either an inspiration or a negative example 😜

+---

 ## Summary
 `AirBender` consists of a custom Windows Bluetooth Stack containing a user-mode driver and a user-mode dispatch service handling wireless communication with Sony DualShock 3 and 4 controllers.
 It allows 3rd party developers to handle controller inputs and ouputs via a simple plug-in system.